michelfrjf614/InstallHassio/README.md

 # B - Intalls HASSIO on Ubuntu and config tools from HASSIO

 1. Exec: **sudo curl -L https://raw.githubusercontent.com/michelfrjf614/InstallHassio/main/Hassio/Install/InstallHass.io.sh | bash -s**
-   - During the execution im input domain from duckdns
+   - During the execution input domain from duckdns

 2. Uodate domain on duckdns **https://www.duckdns.org/** with the IP by EC2 from AWS (ipAWS)

 3. Open ipAWS:8123 and on menu "Hassio / Supervisor" install Mosquitto, MariaDB, Duckdns

-4. Copy the infomations from git to Hassio / Supervisor -> Mosquitto / MariaDB / Duckdns -> Con figuration.
+4. Copy the infomations from git to Hassio / Supervisor -> Mosquitto / MariaDB / Duckdns -> Configuration.
 Get the information in the link **https://raw.githubusercontent.com/michelfrjf614/InstallHassio/main/Hassio/Tools/configTools**
+   - At the configuration duckdns chage o dns **smartboardneww**.duckdns.org to the dns inputed on duckdns

 5. Install the tools (this is optional) File editor, Terminal & SSH on "Hassio / Supervisor